function61/traefik-fn61/README.md

 - Explicit `traefik.enable=true` required, i.e. whitelist instead of blacklist - we're not animals here.
 - Default frontends are `public_http` and `public_https`.
-If you have company-internal services (like monitoring via [Prometheus](https://prometheus.io/)), create that service with `-l traefik.frontend.entryPoints=backoffice` to have it not exposed publicly, but via the backoffice entrypoint (https+basic auth in port 9001).
+If you have company-internal services (like monitoring via [Prometheus](https://prometheus.io/)), create that service with `-l traefik.frontend.entryPoints=backoffice` to have it not exposed publicly, but via the backoffice entrypoint (https+client cert auth in port 9001).

 Running